 He’s not the Ideal guy: Every girl(even guys) has an ideal life partner.
 A girl knows if she wants you around as an honest friend, mentor, a person whose company she enjoys because you are intelligent, or just that funny dude who decides to always make her laugh.
 She also knows if you are/become sexually attractive, romantic, or simply “HER TYPE” Not that anyone is bad, but its basic human nature that we never get attracted to certain people while we fall in love with someone at first sight.
 This is probably the most important reason why anyone would friendzone you.

-You may be broken or emotionally unstable: Sometimes, you are in the right place, the right person, but at the wrong time.
+She may be broken or emotionally unstable: Sometimes, you are in the right place, the right person, but at the wrong time.
 Maybe someone broke her heart or she just went through a terrible breakup, divorce, or traumatic experience – making her emotionally unavailable.

 In a relationship, your co-worker, or major differences: In a situation where a girl is already in a relationship or you both work in the same company, she might likely friend zone you.
 Maybe because she respects her relationship or work environment.
 In such cases, it is only wise to respect the environment or her relationship.
 Or sometimes it could be that you just have too many differences; you think everything is either black or white while she thinks they can be purple or brown; It also becomes hard to connect the dots that you cannot find common ground.